 If you add staples to your scrapbook pages, either as a way to fasten embellishments, or as a decorative feature, consider the EK Success Fastenater.
 This tool not only staples your pages, it does it with themes and other enhancements.

-A good supply of stamps and ink cartridges can go a long way toward helping you embellish your scrapbook pages.
+A good supply of stamps and ink pads can go a long way toward helping you embellish your scrapbook pages.
 Stamps come in a wide assortment of shapes, sizes and patterns.
 You can also create stamps by pressing any raised or textured item into a stamp pad and using it on a scrapbooking page.
 Consider things like lace, corrugated cardboard or the side of a spring for interesting stamped patterns.

 In addition to standards like glue sticks and glue dots, dedicated scrapbookers can also use adhesive tools to help tack down their embellishments.
 One such tool is the MyStik, a customizable adhesive tool.
 Roll the tip of the tool over the item you want to adhere for instant, non-messy adhesion on the page.
 Make the tool your own by adding pictures and scrapbooking supplies to the tool itself.